csshlok/4994-Research-Project/README.md

 - `family_care` - flexibility, work-life support, scheduling, and care obligations.

 Each review receives sentiment, fulfillment, hindrance, and final goal-domain signals.
 Company summaries aggregate those signals into domain scores, topic clusters, radar/heatmap views, and evidence-backed natural-language explanations.

+## Behavioral matching
+The matching flow is behavioral fit, not ATS ranking.
+It does not match a resume to a job description.
+It takes a user's workplace narrative and selected goal/tradeoff preferences, builds a behavioral profile across the five goal domains, and compares that profile against review-derived company evidence.

+The matching stack uses two layers:
+- Local deterministic scoring maps the user's text and selected tradeoffs to domain weights, desired themes, risk sensitivities, and confidence signals using the goal dictionary and matching heuristics.
+- Optional Gemini interpretation turns the same input into a psychology-oriented profile, top-match explanation, and evidence-backed fit summary.
+If the model call is unavailable, the frontend keeps using the local profile and cached review evidence.

+Company fit is scored from cached artifacts: final goal-domain scores, review-level evidence, topic clusters, RAG packets, theme overlap, risk penalties, and confidence from the amount and consistency of evidence.
+Match results show the top four companies, the user's behavior profile, the top-match reasoning, an interactive score explanation, a confidence meter, tradeoff comparisons, contextual review evidence, and "why not these companies" explanations.

 ## Prerequisites
 - Python 3.10+.